U.S. Treasury increases amount of 3-month bill supply

-NEW YORK (Reuters) - The U.S. Treasury Department said on Thursday it will sell $28 billion of three-month bills next Monday, $2 billion more than what it sold earlier this week, while it kept its six-month bill auction size unchanged at $26 billion.
+NEW YORK, Oct 29 (Reuters) - The U.S. Treasury Department said on Thursday it will sell $28 billion of three-month bills next Monday, $2 billion more than what it sold earlier this week, while it kept its six-month bill auction size unchanged at $26 billion.

 The three-month and six-month T-bill sales come a day before a Nov.
 3 deadline, which Treasury Secretary Jack Lew said was when the government would no longer be able to issue more debt if the federal borrowing limit were not raised.